RyanLake6/EMT-App-Frontend/README.md

 ## EMT-App Frontend:

-This repo holds the frontend to our EMT-App where would-be users can interact with out backend and database in the GUI built with Appsmith.
+This repo holds the frontend to our EMT-App where would-be users can interact with our backend and database in the GUI built with Appsmith.

 ## Setup: